ezalabs/xchat/README.md

 * Pull all html pages from documentation site as well as the API page
 * Pull MultiversX Whitepaper (not yet implemented)
 * Load, parse and split documents using Langchain tools
-* Create Embeddings (with OpenAI) from the documents and persiste them to the Vector Store (Supabase)
+* Create Embeddings (with OpenAI) from the documents and persist them to the Vector Store (Supabase)

 ##### Chat API endpoint (Python).
 Steps: